adityapolisetty/adityapolisetty.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student in Financial Economics at Imperial College London.
 My research focuses on household finance and behavioural finance, with a particular focus on housing markets.
-I also
+I also work on projects investigating

 Working Papers
 ------